EngineMachiner/bitEye/README.md

 5. Use the inputs while on these screens. ( Check wiki )

 ## Credits
-- Project Moondance dev team.
+- Project Moondance developers
+- Inori
+- leadbman
+- Accelerator